ahmadrezaM97/notes/notes/Fleeting Notes/GO/Generic.md

 * An ordinary function has a type for each value parameter; that type defines a set of values.
-	* For instance, if we have a `float64` type as in the non-generic function `Min`, the premissible set of argument values ins the set of floating-point values that can be represented by the `float64` type.
+	* For instance, if we have a `float64` type as in the non-generic function `Min`, the permissible set of argument values ins the set of floating-point values that can be represented by the `float64` type.
 * Similarly, type parameter lists have a type for each type parameter.
 	* Because a type parameter is itself a type, __the types of type parameters defines sets of types__
 	* This meta-type is called a __TYPE CONSTRAINT__